Andrew Garfield

 Andrew Russell Garfield (born 20 August 1983) is an English and American actor.
-Known for his work in a variety of genres, from superhero to musicals in independent films.
-His accolades include a Tony Award and a Golden Globe Award, in addition to nominations for two Academy Awards, three British Academy Film Awards, and a Primetime Emmy Award.
-Time magazine named him one of the 100 most influential people in the world in 2022.
+He is known for his work across a variety of genres, from biographical dramas to action films, spanning both independent and blockbuster productions.
+His accolades include a Tony Award, two Critics' Choice Awards, a Golden Globe Award and a British Academy Television Award, in addition to nominations for two Academy Awards, three British Academy Film Awards and a Primetime Emmy Award.
+In 2022, Time magazine named him one of the 100 most influential people in the world.

-After his breakout role in Boy A (2007), he came to international attention with the supporting role of Eduardo Saverin in the drama The Social Network (2010).
-Garfield achieved wider recognition for playing Spider-Man in Marvel Cinematic Universe (MCU) superhero films The Amazing Spider-Man (2012), The Amazing Spider-Man 2 (2014) and Spider-Man: No Way Home (2021).
-The latter became highest-grossing film of 2021 and earned him the Critics' Choice Super Award for Best Actor in a Superhero Movie.
+Garfield began his career on West End stage and British television.
+His breakout roles came as a juvenile convict in the television film Boy A (2007), followed by David Fincher's biographical drama The Social Network (2010) and as a dim young man caught in a love triangle in Mark Romanek's dystopian romance Never Let Me Go (2010).
+Garfield achieved wider recognition for starring as the title character in Marc Webb's Spider-Man films (2012–2014) and the Marvel Cinematic Universe film Spider-Man: No Way Home (2021).

-Garfield received nominations for the Academy Award for Best Actor for his portrayals of Desmond Doss in the war film Hacksaw Ridge (2016) and Jonathan Larson in the musical drama Tick, Tick...
+Garfield received Academy Award nominations for Best Actor for his performances as Desmond Doss in the war film Hacksaw Ridge (2016) and Jonathan Larson in the musical drama Tick, Tick...
 Boom!
 (2021).
-He also won a Golden Globe Award for Best Actor for the latter.
-His other film credits include Never Let Me Go (2010), Silence (2016), The Eyes of Tammy Faye (2021) and We Live in Time (2024).
-On television, he starred as a Mormon detective in the crime drama miniseries Under the Banner of Heaven (2022) for which he was nominated for a Primetime Emmy Award for Outstanding Lead Actor.
+His other film credits include Silence (2016), Under the Silver Lake (2018), The Eyes of Tammy Faye (2021) and We Live in Time (2024).
+On television, he starred in the crime drama miniseries Under the Banner of Heaven (2022), which earned him a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series.

-On stage, Garfield made his Broadway debut playing Biff Loman in the 2012 revival of Death of a Salesman for which he was nominated for the Tony Award for Best Featured Actor in a Play.
-He played Prior Walter in Angels in America in the West End in 2017, receiving a nomination for the Laurence Olivier Award for Best Actor.
-He reprised the role on Broadway in 2018, winning the Tony Award for Best Actor in a Play.
+On stage, Garfield made his Broadway debut as Biff Loman in the revival of Death of a Salesman (2012), which earned him a nomination for the Tony Award for Best Featured Actor in a Play.
+For his performance as Prior Walter in the West End and Broadway revivals of Angels in America, he received a nomination for the Laurence Olivier Award for Best Actor and later won the Tony Award for Best Actor in a Play.